Peru

 I visited la Reserva Nacional de Lachay in March 2020.
 Lachay is the most accessible of the reserved located near Lima.
 I hired a driver in Barranca (Caral) through my hotel.
 He drove us to Lachay and then dropped me in Chancay to take the bus to Lima (there's a bus there every 15 minutes).
 It could be possible to reach the park with public transports by asking the bus driver to drop you on the Panamericana at the entrance of the reserve.
 Note however that you would need to walk 6,5 km in the shadeless desert to reach the hiking trails.
 And this part of the reserve is moreover rather flat and uninteresting.

 Three trails are proposed in the park (del Zorro, de la Tara and de la Perdiz) and they are estimated respectively at 20 min., 1 h and 2 hours.
-The trail of the Fox …
+The trail of the Fox (Zorro) is …

 Keep reading 0 comments